Stay up to date

 No salesy pitches and all that, promise!

 Businesses not taking cyber security seriously are undermining how important it is for growth.
-Cyber security is covers all aspects of protecting our sensitive data held in various forms, such as personally identifiable information (PII), health records, intellectual property, industrial systems, critical infrastructure, governments and military information.
+Today, data security covers all aspects of protecting our sensitive data held in various forms, such as personally identifiable information (PII), health records, intellectual property, industrial systems, critical infrastructure, governments and military information.

 Gone are the days of anti-virus and firewalls when information security was the play for an IT team.
-Just like operational, financial, legal risks, cyber security must be prioritised as part of the risk management regime.
+Like operational, financial, legal risks, data security must be prioritised as part of the risk management regime.

 Every enterprise must understand the importance of cyber security irrespective of their business domain.
-This article explores what it is, its importance and how and who can ensure security of the business assets.
+This article explores what information security is, its importance and how and who can ensure the security of the business assets.

 What is cyber security?

 It is about protecting critical assets from internal and external unauthorised or illegal access that can in any way compromise the CIA triad.
-However, cyber security is a bit different from information security, but both work on the three core security principles.
+However, cyber security is a little bit different from information security, but both work on the three core security principles of information security.

 Confidentiality: This is the first principle that commits to control access to information or object.
 It focuses on the protection of every type of unauthorised access.

 It can be executed by considering robust security mechanisms such as passwords, multi-factor authentication (MFA) etc.

 Integrity: The second principle, integrity, refers to authenticity and accuracy.
 It assures that the data or object remains the same in transit, and no one can modify or change except the authorised person.